alexandre-hallaine/Rainfall/bonus0/walkthrough.md

 Let's focus on the `main` function.
 It reads input using the `read` function, the null terminator is then added with `strchr` and the string is copied to the `buf` buffer using `strncpy` with a size of 20.
 However, the `strncpy` function doesn't add a null terminator if the string is longer than the size provided.
 Therefore, the `str` buffer will not be null terminated.

-This will result in `strcpy` copying the `buf2` buffer to the `str` buffer, but it will not stop at the null terminator, since there is none.
-It will continue to copy the `buf` buffer to the `str` buffer, which can result in a buffer overflow.
-Then `strcat` will append the `buf` buffer to the `str` buffer.
+This will result in `strcpy` copying the `buf2` buffer to the `str` buffer, but it will not stop at the null terminator, since there is none, tt will continue to copy the `buf` buffer to the `str` buffer.
+Then `strcat` will append the `buf` buffer to the `str` buffer which will allow us to overflow the buffer and overwrite the return address of the `main` function.

 Let's first see how many bytes we need to overflow the buffer by analyzing the stack layout of our program:
 ```bash
 (gdb) b *main+38 # Breaking before leave
 Breakpoint 1 at 0x80485ca